Sleeping Dogs (video game): Development

-Five actors were considered by the developers to portray main protagonist Wei Shen.
-American actor Will Yun Lee (pictured) was eventually chosen to play the main character.
+Five actors in total were considered by the developers to voice Wei Shen.
+American actor Will Yun Lee (pictured) was ultimately chosen for the role.

-Black Lotus, being developed by Treyarch in 2007, was cancelled the same year and turned into True Crime Hong Kong.
-The game featured a female protagonist and was set to be an action game, with heavy comparisons to Hong Kong action movies, but Activision later decided that this move wouldn't be successful, compared to other games released at the time.
+Black Lotus, being developed by Treyarch in 2007, was cancelled the same year and turned into True Crime: Hong Kong.
+The game featured a female protagonist and was set to be an action game, with heavy comparisons to Hong Kong action movies, but Activision later decided that this move would not be successful, compared to other games released at the time.
 Towards the end of 2007, Activision approached the newly founded United Front Games, which consisted of ten people, to develop the idea of Black Lotus into an open world game with a male protagonist.
 United Front accepted and Activision provided sufficient funding for 180 employees.

 A year into development, Activision proposed that Black Lotus be made part of an existing franchise, True Crime.
 Sales of previous True Crime games had been disappointing, but Activision felt the innovations in Black Lotus could revitalize the franchise and make the game successful in its own right.
 Activision attached the game to the series and revealed it to the public as True Crime: Hong Kong in November 2009.
 They delayed the game until 2010 to allow further refinement.